sylvainpolletvillard/microjs/README.md

 Support provided.
 Microjs can be used with or without RequireJS.

-## Documentation
+## Examples

-The functions are pretty self-evident.
-Here are a few exampls.
+The code is pretty simple intent-wise.
+Here are a few examples.

 ### find